What is direct primary care?

 But keep in mind that the fees you spend on your DPC membership won't count toward your health plan's out-of-pocket costs.
 So meeting your deductible and out-of-pocket limit will only happen if and when you need care that's outside the scope of the DPC practice.

-It’s also important to note that while you may see recommendations to combine a DPC membership with a health care sharing ministry plan, you still won’t have any actual health insurance with that approach.
-Health care sharing ministry plans are not health insurance, are not subject to insurance laws and regulations, and do not guarantee coverage for serious health conditions.
-So if you’re considering a DPC membership, it’s still essential to have real health insurance as well.
+It's also important to note that while you may see recommendations to combine a DPC membership with a health care sharing ministry plan, you still won't have any actual health insurance with that approach.
+Health care sharing ministry plans are also not considered health insurance, are not subject to insurance laws and regulations, and do not guarantee coverage for serious health conditions like a major medical plan.
+So if you're considering a DPC membership, it's still essential to have health insurance as well.

 What are the pros and cons of direct primary care?